ollymonger/react-certificatechecker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Set-up
-This is React Project with a NODEJS Server.
+This is React Project with a NODEJS Server which connects to Microsoft Azure's Table Storage.

 To set this project up for own development:
   - install required components: (npm i ... --save):